Israeli forces storm the main hospital in southern Gaza, saying hostages were likely held there

 RAFAH, Gaza Strip (AP) — Israeli forces stormed the main hospital in southern Gaza on Thursday, hours after Israeli fire killed a patient and wounded six others inside the complex.
-The Israeli army said it was a limited operation seeking the remains of hostages taken by Hamas.
+The Israeli army said it was seeking the remains of hostages taken by Hamas.

+The raid on Nasser Hospital came after troops had besieged the facility for nearly a week, with hundreds of staff, patients and others inside struggling under heavy fire and dwindling supplies, including food and water.
+A day earlier, the army ordered thousands of displaced people who had taken shelter there to leave the hospital in the city of Khan Younis, the focus of Israel's offensive against Hamas in recent weeks.

-The military said it had "credible intelligence" that Hamas had held hostages at the hospital and that the remains of hostages might still be inside.
+The military said it had "credible intelligence" that Hamas had held hostages at Nasser Hospital and that the hostages' remains might still be inside.
 Rear Adm.
 Daniel Hagari, the chief military spokesperson, said forces were conducting a "precise and limited" operation there and would not forcibly evacuate medics or patients.
 Israel accuses Hamas of using hospitals and other civilian structures to shield its fighters.

 A released hostage told The Associated Press last month that she and over two dozen other captives had been held in Nasser Hospital.
-International law prohibits the targeting of medical facilities, but they can lose those protections if they are used for military purposes.
+International law prohibits the targeting of medical facilities; they can lose those protections if they are used for military purposes, though operations against them still must be proportional to any threat.

-Gaza's Health Ministry spokesperson Ashraf al-Qidra said Israel had launched a “massive incursion” with heavy shooting that wounded displaced people still sheltering there.
-He said the military had ordered medics to move all patients into an older building that was not properly equipped for their treatment.

-“Many cannot evacuate, such as those with lower limb amputations, severe burns, or the elderly,” he said in an interview with the Al Jazeera network.
+As troops searched hospital buildings, they ordered the more than 460 staff, patients and their relatives to move into an older building in the compound that isn't equipped to treat patients, the Gaza Health Ministry said.
+They were “in harsh conditions with no food or baby formula” and severe water shortages, it said.

+Six patients were left in intensive care, along with three infants in incubators with no staff to attend to them.
+The ministry said fuel for generators would soon run out, endangering their lives.

 It was the deadliest exchange of fire along the border since the start of the Israel-Hamas war.
 Israel and Hezbollah — an ally of Hamas — have traded fire on a daily basis, raising the risks of a broader conflict.

-Hezbollah has not claimed Wednesday's rocket attack.
-But Sheikh Nabil Kaouk, a senior member of the group, said it is “prepared for the possibility of expanding the war” and would meet “escalation with escalation, displacement with displacement, and destruction with destruction.”
+Hezbollah has not claimed responsibility for Wednesday’s rocket attack.
+Sheikh Nabil Kaouk, a senior member of the group, said it is “prepared for the possibility of expanding the war” and would meet “escalation with escalation, displacement with displacement, and destruction with destruction.”

-Negotiations over a cease-fire in Gaza meanwhile appear to have stalled, and Israeli Prime Minister Benjamin Netanyahu has vowed to continue the offensive until Hamas is destroyed and scores of hostages taken during the Oct.
-7 attack that sparked the war are returned.
+Negotiations over a cease-fire in Gaza, meanwhile, appear to have stalled, and Israeli Prime Minister Benjamin Netanyahu has vowed to continue the offensive until Hamas is destroyed and scores of hostages taken during the militants' Oct.
+7 attack are freed.

-Nasser Hospital has been the latest focus of operations that have gutted Gaza’s health sector as it struggles to treat scores of patients wounded in daily bombardments.
+Nasser Hospital has been the latest focus of Israeli military operations that have gutted Gaza’s health sector as it struggles to treat a constant stream of people wounded in daily bombardments.

+Israeli troops, tanks and snipers have surrounded the hospital for at least a week, and fire from outside has recently killed several people inside, according to health officials.

+“There’s no water, no food.
+Garbage is everywhere.
+Sewage has flooded the emergency ward,” said Raed Abed, a wounded patient who was among those who left Nasser Hospital on Israeli orders Wednesday.

+Still suffering from a severe stomach wound, Abed said he initially collapsed as he got out of his hospital bed and tried to leave.
+He then waited outside for hours as troops made those leaving pass by five at a time, arresting some and making them strip to their underwear, he said.
+Finally, he walked for miles until he reached the border town of Rafah, where he was put in a hospital.
+Lying in a bed there, he wheezed in pain from his wound as he spoke.

+Overnight, a strike slammed into one of Nasser Hospital’s wards, killing one patient and wounding six others, Dr. Khaled Alserr, one of the remaining surgeons there, told the AP.

-Video of the aftermath of the strike overnight showed medics scrambling to wheel patients on stretchers through a corridor filled with smoke or dust.
-A medic used a cellphone flashlight to illuminate a darkened room where a wounded man screamed out in pain as gunfire echoed outside.
-The Associated Press could not authenticate the videos but they were consistent with its reporting.
+Video showed medics scrambling to move patients down a corridor filled with smoke or dust, while in a dark room a wounded man screamed in pain as gunfire echoed outside.

-Dr. Khaled Alserr, one of the remaining surgeons at Nasser Hospital, told the AP that the seven patients hit early Thursday were already being treated for past wounds.

-“People have been forced into an impossible situation," said Lisa Macheiner of the aid group Doctors Without Borders.

-"Stay at Nasser Hospital against the Israeli military’s orders and become a potential target, or exit the compound into an apocalyptic landscape where bombings and evacuation orders are a part of daily life.”

-The international aid group, also known by its French language acronym MSF, said its staff had to flee the hospital on Thursday, leaving patients behind, and that one staffer was detained at an Israeli checkpoint just outside the facility.
+The international aid group Doctors Without Borders, also known by its French language acronym MSF, said its staff had to flee the hospital on Thursday, leaving patients behind, and that one staffer was detained at an Israeli checkpoint just outside the facility.

+Hours after troops entered the hospital, military spokesman Hagari said they were still conducting searches.
+He said dozens of militants were arrested from the hospital grounds, including three who participated in the Oct.
+7 attack.
+He also said troops found grenades and mortar shells, and that Israeli radar determined that militants fired mortars from the hospital grounds a month ago.

-The war began when Hamas militants burst through Israel's formidable defenses on Oct.
-7 and rampaged through several communities, killing some 1,200 people and taking another 250 hostage.
-More than 100 of the captives were freed during a cease-fire last year in exchange for 240 Palestinian prisoners.
+The war began when Hamas militants on Oct.
+7 burst out of Gaza and attacked several Israeli communities, killing some 1,200 people and taking another 250 hostage.
+More than 100 captives were freed during a weeklong cease-fire in exchange for 240 Palestinian prisoners.

 Around 130 captives remain in Gaza, a fourth of whom are believed to be dead.
-Netanyahu has come under intense pressure from families of the hostages and the wider public to make a deal to secure their freedom, but his far-right coalition partners could bring down his government if he is seen as being too soft on Hamas.
+Netanyahu has come under intense pressure from hostages' families and the wider public to make a deal to secure their freedom, but his far-right coalition partners could bring down his government if he is seen as being too soft on Hamas.
+Dozens of hostages' relatives protested and blocked traffic Thursday outside the military's headquarters, where the War Cabinet also meets.

+Israel responded to the Hamas attack with one of the deadliest and most destructive military campaigns in recent history.

-Hamas has continued to attack Israeli forces in all parts of Gaza, and says it will not release all the remaining captives until Israel ends its offensive and withdraws.
-Hamas is also demanding the release of a large number of Palestinian prisoners, including top militants.
+Hamas, which continues to fight Israeli forces across Gaza, says it will not release all the remaining captives until Israel ends its offensive and withdraws.
+Hamas also demands the release of a large number of Palestinian prisoners, including top militants.

-Netanyahu has rejected those demands, calling them "delusional."
-He says Israel will soon expand its offensive into Gaza's southernmost city of Rafah, on the Egyptian border.
+Netanyahu has rejected those demands and says Israel will soon expand its offensive into Rafah, Gaza's southernmost city, on the Egyptian border.
 Over half of Gaza's population of 2.3 million has sought refuge in Rafah after fleeing fighting elsewhere in the coastal enclave.

-At least 28,663 Palestinians have been killed since the war began, mostly women and children, according to Gaza’s Health Ministry, which does not distinguish between civilians and combatants.
-Over 68,000 people have been wounded in the war.

 Airstrikes late Wednesday in central Gaza killed at least 11 people, including four children and five women, according to hospital records.
 Relatives gathered around bodies wrapped in white shrouds outside Al-Aqsa Martyrs Hospital in the central town of Deir al-Balah before the remains were placed in a truck to be taken for burial.